vandanarangaswamyy/FinalProject/README.md

 ## 1. Overview

-**GradHub** is a comprehensive application designed to support underprivileged undergraduate students in their pursuit of graduate studies.
+**EduAid** is a comprehensive application designed to support underprivileged undergraduate students in their pursuit of graduate studies.
 The platform focuses on four essential enterprises: Medical, Accommodation, Education, and Job.
 Within each enterprise, users can access various organizations, each offering multiple roles to address the diverse needs of the users.

 ## 2. Features